 - For stress, tension or fatigue, take 1 gram of ginseng daily, or 500 milligrams twice daily.

 Possible Side Effects and Interactions

 The side effects from ginseng are generally mild.
-Ginseng can act as a stimulant in some people, so it may cause nervousness and insomnia.
+Ginseng can act as a stimulant in some people, so it may cause nervousness and insomnia (especially in large doses).
 Long-term use or high doses of ginseng may cause headaches, dizziness and stomachaches.
 Women who use ginseng regularly may experience menstrual changes, and there have also been some reports of allergic reactions to ginseng.
+(29)

-Given the lack of evidence about its safety, ginseng is not recommended for women or children who are pregnant or breastfeeding.
+Given the lack of evidence about its safety, ginseng is not recommended for children or women who are pregnant or breastfeeding.

 Ginseng may affect blood sugar levels, so people taking drugs for diabetes shouldn’t use ginseng without talking to their health care providers first.
 Ginseng can interact with warfarin and with some medicines for depression; Caffeine may amplify ginseng’s stimulant effects.

 There is some concern that Panax ginseng increases symptoms of autoimmune diseases such as MS, lupus and rheumatoid arthritis, so patients with those conditions should consult with their doctor before and while taking this supplement.
 It may also interfere with blood clotting and shouldn’t be taken by those with bleeding conditions.
 People who have had organ transplants may not want to take ginseng because it could increase the risk of organ rejection.
 (29)

 Ginseng may interact with female hormone-sensitive illnesses such as breast cancer, uterine cancer, ovarian cancer, endometriosis and uterine fibroids because it has estrogen-like effects.
 (29)

 Ginseng may interact with the following medications: